2022 Sam Houston Bearkats football team

 The 2022 Sam Houston Bearkats football team represented Sam Houston State University as a member of the Western Athletic Conference (WAC) during the 2022 NCAA Division I FCS football season.
 Led by ninth-year head coach K. C. Keeler, the Bearkats compiled an overall record of 5–4.
 Sam Houston played home games at Bowers Stadium in Huntsville, Texas.

-The 2022 season was the program's last season as a member of the WAC as the Bearkats will join Conference USA in 2023.
+The 2022 season was the program's last season as a member of the WAC as the Bearkats joined Conference USA in 2023.